Pablodubco/WordGuessGame/README.md

     ...
 ```

-##### Important!
-Have as many categories as word lists and make sure the words in the word lists are all UPPERCASE.
+> **NOTE:** Have as many categories as word lists and make sure the words in the word lists are all UPPERCASE.

-The "*Progress*" difficulty setting is a special setting that changes categories every time the character gets a set number of consecutive wins.
+The "*Progress*" difficulty setting is a special setting that changes categories every time the player gets a set number of consecutive wins.
 This number is inside the **intProgressRamp** object property.

 Make sure to take a look at the **mSetWordList** method code.
 As it stands now, it lumps together some difficulties (categories) as follows: